 Women alone: No problem

 Intro: Honduras has two main focuses with most travellers exploring little else.
 The first of which is Copán, one of the largest Mayan sites in the region.
 Copán is an easy side trip from Guatemala and sits just over the border, thus it's popularity.
-The second focus is the Bay Islands which are touted as budget Caribbean and rightly so with beaches, tropical islands, widely spoken English and cheap diving.
-Therefore making these islands one of the world's most popular backpacker hubs.
+The second focus is the Bay Islands which are touted as 'budget Caribbean' with beaches, tropical islands, widely spoken English and cheap diving.
+These islands are one of the world's most popular backpacker hubs, but pressure on resources will ensure prices are closer to Belize than elsewhere in Honduras and many times more than Asia.
+Don't arrive expecting prices akin to a Thai or Pilipino islands.
+Honduras is one for the cheaper Central American destinations, but visitors familiar with SE Asia will often bemoan the cost of travel higher than they are use to.

 As for the rest of Honduras it does hold a few surprises and beautiful (sometimes difficult) routes through hilly countryside.
 Gracias for example is a pretty colonial town with many trekking options surrounding it, not to mention a beautiful alternative route to the capital (over windy roads with poor connections and lack of transport.)